Domestic Violence Awareness Month

 Donate now to provide safety, empowerment, and pathways to stability.
 With your support, Doorways meets survivors where they are in their journeys, personalizing our response to their needs.
 Whether they are immediately escaping abuse, striving to heal from abuse that happened long ago, or otherwise in need of support to heal, thanks to you, we’re here to help.
 To help sustain our ongoing services all year round, make your gift recurring to ensure survivors get the support they need beyond DVAM.

 5) Follow #31DaysofDVAM to stay engaged all month long

 — Doorways (@DoorwaysVA) November 1, 2018

 Domestic Violence Resources

-Doorways’ Domestic & Sexual Violence Program, fully accredited by the Virginia Sexual and Domestic Violence Action Alliance, provides more than shelter from violence.
+Doorways’ Domestic & Sexual Violence Programs, fully accredited by the Virginia Sexual and Domestic Violence Action Alliance, provides more than shelter from violence.
 We offer a spectrum of life-saving, supportive and educational services to help survivors and families overcome domestic violence, sexual assault and other forms of interpersonal violence.

 24-Hour Domestic & Sexual Violence Hotline: 703-237-0881

 Trained staff and volunteers provide crisis intervention, safety planning, support, counseling and immediate assistance for abuse survivors.
 The hotline also serves as a community resource for families, friends and service providers.

 How to Help a Friend Who’s Experiencing Abuse